programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 Now, it really looks like a website, doesn’t it? `<h1>` is a heading (the biggest size), while `<p>` is a paragraph (i.e. normal text). `<a>` is the hyperlink and `href=` specifies the URL, in this case, a Wikipedia article.
 As attributes often contain extra information about the element that you don't want to appear in the actual content, the texts `”Go to Wikipedia page of Ramesses VI”` is displayed in place of the lengthy string of URL (i.e. `”[https://en.wikipedia.org/wiki/Ramesses_VI](https://en.wikipedia.org/wiki/Ramesses_VI)”`).

-Was it easy, or difficult?
-Anyway, what you have just created is the essence of all the websites on the Internet, containing texts, hyperlinks, and media (image).
+What you have just created is the essence of all the websites on the Internet, containing texts, hyperlinks, and media (image).
 The only difference is a better layout, more decorations, and perhaps interactive functions.
-But, well done!
-You have just become a webmaster!
+Well done.
+You have just become a webmaster.

 {% include figure.html filename="Sample4.jpg" caption="Complete web page with an image and a hyperlink" %}